ccozens/ivy_notes_django_tutorial/README.md

 3. Go to Django, replicate every URL, and point to react project.
 For more, look up "react router URL issues server side rendering".

 ## Making apis RESTful

+Currently, out GET requests are sent to `/notes`, and our POST requests are sent to `/notes/create`, whereas RESTful practices should send to GET and POST to `/notes`.
+All that means the views need to handle all the HTTP requests differently:

+/notes GET
+/notes POST
+/notes/<id> GET
+/notes/<id> PUT
+/notes/<id> DELETE

+1. create api/utils.py
+2.